charlottedinsdale/QuizNinja/README.md

 ## AI Tools Usage

-### DALL-E
+### Freepik AI
-Describe how DALL-E was used for image generation, including examples of successes and challenges.
-**Guidance:** Specifically mention how you used DALL-E for image generation and the impact this had on your design process.
+Freepik AI was used to generate the background image, sensei and ninja images.

 ## Features Implementation